LaurentOngaro/UEVaultManager/docs/source/usage.rst

     optional arguments:
       -h, --help            Show this help message and exit -f, --force-refresh   Force a refresh of all asset metadata.
 It could take some time !
 If not forced, the cached data in json files will be used
-      --offline             Use previous saved data files (json) instead of grabing urls and scapping new data -g, --gui             Display the output in a windows instead of using the console
+      --offline             Use previous saved data files (json) instead of scapping and new data, do not log in -g, --gui             Display the output in a windows instead of using the console

   Command: install